-I have been following the same Ramadan traditions in my home since my son was 3 years old & Mashallah, I’m so happy that now both my kids (9 & 7 years) jump with excitement when they hear that Ramadan is coming soon!
-My daughter kept asking me when can she help make the Ramadan bags with the moon phases and to hear my son discussing different “good deeds” that they can do throughout the day just warms up my heart!
+I have been following the same Ramadan traditions in my home since my son was 3 years old & Mashallah, I’m so happy that now both my kids (10 & 8 years) jump with excitement when they hear that Ramadan is coming soon!

 Ramadan, the ninth month in the Islamic calendar, is very special to Muslims as a holy period dedicated to fasting, self- purification through reflection, and trying to gain spiritual attainment.
 It is also the month in which the Holy Quran was revealed to Prophet Muhammad.